 I have a hard time believing he'd be so oblivious to the people he platforms that he'd be having a conversation about E. Michael Jones' exact talking points, but leaving out the Jewish part.

-This reads to me as an intentional attempt to whitewash anti-Semitic rhetoric on his show, but then again, Alex may or may not know if John Rappaport believes viruses are real, so he might be that oblivious.
+This reads to me as an intentional attempt to whitewash anti-Semitic rhetoric on his show.

 They did the crash on purpose and released the virus at the same time to be the smokescreen for the collapse, which would be actually a martial law consolidation that would then be used to drive nationalists from office.

-I think Alex is keenly aware of the fact that he knows he's been lying for years.
+But then I think that there's also a part that like, I think Alex is keenly aware of the fact that like he knows he's been lying for years.

-All the stuff he talks about is there's no stakes to it because it's not real.
+Like all the stuff he talks about is like, there's no stakes to it because it's not real.

 He doesn't care.

-So he knows on a certain level, every time he yells about school shootings being fake, he knows that it's bullshit.
+So like he knows on a certain level, like every time he yells about school shootings being fake, he knows that it's bullshit.

 So whatever comes of it, no big deal.